rabbitmq/rabbitmq-website/site/quorum-queues.md

  * Setting [QoS prefetch](#global-qos) for consumers

+## <a id="replication" class="anchor" href="#replication">Replication and Data Locality</a>

+When a quorum queue is declared, an initial number of replicas for it must be started in the cluster.
+By default the number of replicas to be started is up to three, one per RabbitMQ node in the cluster.

+Three nodes is the practical minimum of replicas for a quorum queue.
+In RabbitMQ clusters with a larger number of nodes, adding more replicas than a [quorum](#what-is-quorum) (majority) will not provide any improvements in terms of [quorum queue availability](#quorum-requirements) but it will consume more cluster resources.

+Therefore the **recommended number of replicas** for a quorum queue is the quorum of cluster nodes (but no fewer than three).
 ### <a id="replication-factor" class="anchor" href="#replication-factor">Controlling the Initial Replication Factor</a>

-By default a quorum queue will start up to five replicas (Raft group members), one per RabbitMQ node in the cluster.

 For example, a cluster of three nodes will have three replicas, one on each node.
-In a cluster of seven nodes, five nodes will have one replica each but two nodes won't host any replicas.
+In a cluster of seven nodes, three nodes will have one replica each but four more nodes won't host any replicas of the newly declared queue.

-Like with mirrored queues, the replication factor (number of replicas a queue has) can be configured for quorum queues.
+Like with classic mirrored queues, the replication factor (number of replicas a queue has) can be configured for quorum queues.

 The minimum factor value that makes practical sense is three.
 It is highly recommended for the factor to be an odd number.